decawas/cursle/README.md

 --daily - gives you the same word as on New York Times, based on GMT only<br />
 --tries [int] - set the number of attempts you can make<br />
 --gamecode [int] - this is a number that sets what word you get in case you had a cool word that you want to do again or to send to a friend<br />
---lang - lets you enter a language code to use a language other than english, based on ISO-639 language codes.  __this argument can not be used with --daily and --daily will take priority__
+--lang - lets you enter a language code to use a language other than english, based on ISO-639-1 language codes.  __this argument can not be used with --daily and --daily will take priority__

 ## Languages:

-all word lists in /lang which end in "_old" are an older and much smaller version of that word list

-### Current languages:
+- br (brezhoneg / Breton)
+- ca (català / Catalan)
 - cy (Cymraeg / Welsh)
 - de (Deutsch / German) [old source](https://woertchen.sofacoach.de/) [other old source](https://sourceforge.net/projects/germandict/)
+- el (Ελληνικά / Greek)
 - en (English) [old source](https://github.com/dwyl/english-words)
 - en_times (The list on New York Times) [source](https://www.nytimes.com/games/wordle/index.html)
 - es (Español / Spanish) [old source](https://wordle-es.xavier.cc/)
+- gl (Galego / Galician)
 - fr (français / french) [old source](https://github.com/hbenbel/French-Dictionary)
 - fy (Frysk / Frisian)
 - it (Italiani / Italian) [old source](https://parolle.it/)
-- sv (Svenska / Swedish) [old source](https://github.com/martinlindhe/wordlist_swedish)

-all new word lists come from [this source](https://fasttext.cc/docs/en/crawl-vectors.html)

-### Future languages:

-- bn (বাংলা / Bengali)
-- br (brezhoneg / Breton)
-- ca (català / Catalan)
-- ga (Gaeilge / Irish)
-- gd (Gàidhlig / Scottish)
-- gl (Galego / Galician)
-- gr (Ελληνικά / Greek)
-- gv (Gaelg / Manx)
-- hi (हिन्दी / Hindi)
 - kw (Kernowek / Cornish)
+- pl (Polski / Polish)
 - pt (Português / Portuguese)
 - ru (Русский / Russian)
+- sv (Svenska / Swedish) [old source](https://github.com/martinlindhe/wordlist_swedish)
-- tr (Türk / Turkish)
+- tr (Türkçe / Turkish)
 - uk (українська / Ukrainian)

+all new word lists come from [this source](https://fasttext.cc/docs/en/crawl-vectors.html)

+all word lists in /lang which end in "_old" are an older and much smaller version of that word list

 ### Custom Word lists: